sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml/microsoft_adfs.md

 check the URL for typos, or there might be an issue with the accessibility of ADFS.

 If it succeeds, it should download a `federationmetadata.xml` file.
-This indicates that ADFS is accessible from your browser, but not from the machine running Sourcegraph (probably due to a firewall rule or due to Sourcegraph's machine not respecting the TLS certificate of ADFS).
-You have two options:
+This indicates that ADFS is accessible from your browser, but not from the container running Sourcegraph (probably due to a firewall rule or due to Sourcegraph's host not respecting the TLS certificate of ADFS).
+You have two
+options:

 * Open the `federationmetadata.xml` file, transform it into a JSON string (using a tool like https://json-escape-text.now.sh), and set it in the `identityProviderMetadata` field of the `auth.provider` SAML config.
 You can then delete the `identityProviderMetadataURL` field.
-* Fix the connectivity issue from Sourcegraph to ADFS by adding the appropriate firewall rule, or authorizing the ADFS TLS certificate on the machine running Sourcegraph.
+* Fix the connectivity issue from Sourcegraph to ADFS by adding the appropriate firewall rule, or authorizing the ADFS TLS certificate on the container running Sourcegraph.

 ### Error on ADFS login page